rapid7/metasploit-framework/Git-cheatsheet.md

 **Pro Tip:** you can get man pages for any git command by inserting a hyphen.
 As in: "man git-fetch" or "man git-merge"

+## What's going on?

+* What branch am I on?
+Which files are modified, which are staged, which are untracked, etc?

+    `git status`

 ## Fetch, Pull, and Push

 * Get all new changes, and remote branch refs